RichardLitt/burntfen.com/_posts/2012-11-18-11-38-twitter-signal-to-noise-application.md

 ---
 {% include JB/setup %}

+An interesting post ran across my twitter feed this morning:

 > @cortesi: I want a tool that calculates the cost of following a Twitter user.
 Something like volume\*signal/noise...

-This ran across my twitter feed this morning.
-And I started thinking that this is something you could do automatically.
+I started thinking
+that this is something you could do automatically.
 Cortesi seems to already be working on a side project that would add a _like_ button to tweets, so that he can manually manage which ones he likes and help the